 - Cutting board – one with cut-out handles is great but not necessary, a thicker cutting board will work best

 - Fencing (I found mine at a craft store and needed two packages)

 - 1 stick of String cheese

-Step 1: Attach the fencing to your cutting board.
-I didn’t want to do anything permanent to my cutting board so I found using yarn to tie the fence to the board was the best solution.
+Since I didn’t want to do anything permanent to my cutting board I found using yarn to tie the fence to the board was a great solution.
 The yarn gets covered up by the vegetables so you won’t see it.
 You could use yarn or string!
 They will most likely not be food grade so if this is a concern, you could lay down foil, plastic wrap or food grade doilies on top of it.
 This first part – attaching the fencing – can be done the day before!

 Since my board had handles, I started by tying the ends of one of my fencings to the cutting board through the handles.
 If your cutting board does not have handles, no worries, just wrap the yarn around the entire board.

-So perhaps you have made a vegetable platter before – I definitely had not, and as someone who doesn’t exactly love her veggies, I needed some advice and ideas on how to prepare them!
-I chose veggies I knew my son and family liked and went from there.
+So perhaps you have made a vegetable platter before – I had not, and as someone who doesn’t exactly love her veggies, I needed some advice and ideas on how to prepare them!
+I chose veggies I knew my kids and family liked and went from there.
 We ended up using cucumbers, celery, broccoli, yellow, red, orange, and green peppers, tomatoes, carrots, and radishes.

 I found a lot of awesome ways to cut and present veggies.
 I decided to try a few of them (radish flowers and cookie cutter cucumbers) but ran out of time and space to try any others!
 Here are some of my favorite ideas!